mui/material-ui/docs/data/material/migration/migration-v4/v5-component-changes.md

   +<Grid justifyContent="center">
   ```

+### ✅ Remove `align` and `justify` props and classes

-- The props: `alignItems` `alignContent` and `justifyContent` and their `classes` and style overrides keys were removed: "align-items-xs-center", "align-items-xs-flex-start", "align-items-xs-flex-end", "align-items-xs-baseline", "align-content-xs-center", "align-content-xs-flex-start", "align-content-xs-flex-end", "align-content-xs-space-between", "align-content-xs-space-around", "justify-content-xs-center", "justify-content-xs-flex-end", "justify-content-xs-space-between", "justify-content-xs-space-around" and "justify-content-xs-space-evenly".
+- The props: `alignItems` `alignContent` and `justifyContent` and their classes and style overrides keys were removed: "align-items-xs-center", "align-items-xs-flex-start", "align-items-xs-flex-end", "align-items-xs-baseline", "align-content-xs-center", "align-content-xs-flex-start", "align-content-xs-flex-end", "align-content-xs-space-between", "align-content-xs-space-around", "justify-content-xs-center", "justify-content-xs-flex-end", "justify-content-xs-space-between", "justify-content-xs-space-around" and "justify-content-xs-space-evenly".
   These props are now considered part of the system, not on the `Grid` component itself.
   If you still wish to add overrides for them, you can use the [callback as a value in `styleOverrides`](/material-ui/customization/theme-components/#overrides-based-on-props).